astrogirlnim/Personyx/docs/phase_2_5_2_personyx_cloud_api_implementation_plan.md

 ## Overview

 This document outlines the implementation plan for integrating Firebase Authentication and Cloud Functions as an alternative to direct OpenAI embedding API calls.
-This enables users who prefer not to manage their own API keys to use a managed cloud service with authentication. **This is an MVP approach using Firebase instead of building a custom Personyx Cloud API.**
+This enables users who prefer not to manage their own API keys to use a managed cloud service with authentication. **This is an MVP approach using Firebase instead of building a custom Firebase Cloud API.**

 ## Current Architecture Analysis